 Pros

-- Low 1% listing fee
+- 1% listing fee is low compared to competitors

 - Agents provide full service and support